mozilla-mobile/mozilla-vpn-client/tests/qml/README.md

 The SettingsHolder is made in `main.cpp` so that there is an instance available for everything else to use.

-Ths SettingsHolder must be instantiated for the FeatureList to be able to initialize, and the FeatureList must be initialized before WhatsNewModel can be created.
+Ths SettingsHolder must be instantiated for the FeatureList to be able to initialize.

 #### QML imports / organization